cotestatnt/AsyncTelegram2/README.md

 AsyncTelegram2 is now no longer tied to the Espressif ESP8266 / ESP32 hardware, but can virtually work with any MCU capable of a SSL connection and with any kind of transport layer like WiFi, Ethernet, GSM module (still to be tested).

 When dealing with IoT systems, connection security is often an underestimated issue.
-Due to this reason in AsyncTelegram2 insecure connections or verification method based on the server fingerprint (nnot strong secure, and moreover with short validity, typically 1 year) are no longer supported.
+Due to this reason in AsyncTelegram2 insecure connections or verification method based on the server fingerprint (not strong secure, and moreover with short validity, typically 1 year) are no longer supported.

 ___
 ### Introduction